SAP-samples/btp-data-to-value-workshop/README.md

 ## Requirements
 ### System Access Prerequisites
+**Impportant Note**: No action required here for the participants attending SAP Data-to-Value bootcamp.<br/><br/>
-The system prerequisites below only apply to the self-pace learning without attending our BTP Data-to-Value bootcamp organized by the Partner Ecosystem Success organization of SAP, which all these system accesses are prepared and communicated by SAP to the participants who attend the bootcamp.
+The following system access prerequisites only apply to the self-pace learning without attending the BTP Data-to-Value bootcamp series organized by the Partner Ecosystem Success organization of SAP, in which all these system accesses are prepared and communicated by SAP to the participants who attend the bootcamp.
 - An SAP HANA Cloud instance (trial version is fine) for bookshop solution
     - Provision a SAP HANA Database instance of SAP HANA Cloud Service used by the bookshop solution.
 Required by self-pace learning without attending the bootcamp, which has been prepared with Technical Academy Environment
     - Obtain the SAP HANA Database Explorer URL, HANA Database User and Password to the target SAP HANA Cloud Service through you SAP HANA Cloud central.
 - An SAP S/4HANA Cloud tenant for book products and active sales orders of books since 2021
 - An AWS S3 bucket for archived historic book sales orders from 2011 to 2020
 - An SAP Data Warehouse Cloud tenant.
-(Trial version will have the limitation of HANA Machine Learning, which is used in one exercise about Book Recommendation.)
+(Trial version almost fine execpt no Machine Learning enabled for the built-in SAP HANA Cloud service,therefore you won't be able to perform Book Recommendation execise with DWC trial.)
-- An SAP Data Intelligence Cloud tenant (trial version is fine)
+- An SAP Data Intelligence Cloud tenant (Trial version is fine)
-- An SAP Analytics Cloud tenant (trial version is fine)
+- An SAP Analytics Cloud tenant (Trial version is fine)

 ### Knowledge Prerequisites
-For the day 2 of the bootcamp, we have covered two machine learning scenarios,
+For the day two of the bootcamp, it will cover two machine learning scenarios,
-- one for book recommendation with SAP HANA Machine Learning
+- book recommendation with SAP HANA Machine Learning
-- the other for book genre clustering with sklearn.
+- book genre clustering with sklearn in Python Machine Learning.

-Therefore, in order to have an effective learning, the participants should teach themselves with this openSAP course about [Get Started with Data Science (Edition 2021)](https://open.sap.com/courses/ds3)
+Therefore, in order to have an effective learning, before day two the participants should teach themselves with this openSAP course about [Get Started with Data Science (Edition 2021)](https://open.sap.com/courses/ds3) if you don't have a data scicense background.

 ## End-to-end Exercises Flow
+This section describes the end-to-end flow of exercises.
+Please click each for detail.
 ### [00-Data Preparation](00-data-preparation)
-Here you can find the dataset and steps to prepare the data.
+Here you find the dataset details and steps to prepare the data on own for self-pace learning.<br/>
+No action required for the bootcamp participants, for all the data have been prepared by SAP.
 ### [01-Data Prevision&Integration](01-data-provision&integration)
-Here you will perform the exercises about how to connect the following source system to SAP Data Warehouse Cloud and SAP Data Intellgience Cloud
+Here you will perform the exercises about how to connect the following source systems in the storyline to SAP Data Warehouse Cloud and SAP Data Intellgience Cloud
 - SAP HANA Cloud(bookshop solution)
-- SAP S/4HANA Cloud
+- SAP S/4HANA Cloud(book sales since 2021)
-- AWS S3
+- AWS S3(archived historic book sales from 2011 to 2020)
 ### [02-Data Modeling&Processing](02-data-modeling&processing)
-Here you will perform the exercises to
+in this section, you will perform the exercises to
 - Create an end-to-end Book Sales Analysis Consumption Model with data builder and business builder of SAP Data Warehouse Cloud.
 - Create a Book Recommendation machine learning model with Jupyter notebook using Market Analysis Association in SAP HANA Machine Learning(PAL/APL), and operationalise the model training and inference with pipeline in SAP Data Intelligence Cloud.
 - Create a Book Genre machine learning model with Jupyter notebook using sklearn, and operationalise the model training and inference with pipeline in SAP Data Intelligence Cloud.